Kruthiksp/Java8/README.md

     Sort the list of Employee objects by department.
 02. Given a list of Product Objects, find the product with Maximum price.
+03. Given a List<Student>,
+	extract all unique course names (i.e., no duplicates). sort them alphabetically.
+	Collect the result into a List<String>.
 </pre>